cjhurst/AgentConversionUtility/README.md

 ```

 Running the following command from the top level directory will run the script.
-The file below is an example file which should succeed as long as connecting to Articulate suceeds and you don't already have an agent of the same name.
+The file below is an example file which should succeed as long as connecting to Articulate succeeds and you don't already have an agent of the same name.

 ```
 $ python -m agent_data_converter './data/examples/rasa/demo-rasa.json' agent_smith